Require Immediate Support? Free Director Helpline: 0800 644 6080

 Can HMRC chase a dissolved company?

-If you dissolve a company with tax debts, can HMRC chase you?
+If you dissolve a company with tax debts, what can HMRC do?

 Dissolution is only suitable for solvent companies that are debt-free, so if you dissolve a company with tax debts, HMRC can chase the payment for up to six years from the date of dissolution.
-They can apply to reinstate the company and investigate the affairs of the company and director conduct.
+They can apply to reinstate the company to the Companies House register and investigate the affairs of the company including director conduct.

 I dissolved a company with tax debts – can HMRC take action?

-When a company is dissolved it means that it closes down and is removed from the register at Companies House.
-The dissolution process is typically used when a business is no longer required, or a sole director is retiring.
+When a company is dissolved its name is removed from the register at Companies House and it ceases to exist as a legal entity.
+The dissolution process is typically used when a business is no longer required, has never traded, or a sole director is retiring.

-Dissolution is an inexpensive closure option for limited companies, but it’s only suitable for those that are solvent.
-So if the business owed tax debts prior to being dissolved, HMRC could still chase for payment.
+Dissolution is an inexpensive closure option for limited companies, but it is only suitable for those that are solvent.
+So if the business owed tax debts prior to being dissolved, HMRC could still take action to recover the money owed.

 The dissolution process demands that all creditors are notified of the directors’ intentions to voluntarily strike off their company.
 This makes it very unlikely that an application would go unchallenged if tax debts were unpaid.